Adding Visual Effects

 (self.b * (1 - source.a) * self.a + \

-source.b * source.a) / self.a
+source.b * source.a) / new_a

-Here the destination pixel self is modified to blend in the source pixel source.
+Here, the destination pixel self is modified to blend in the source pixel source.
 The mathematical expressions for the red, green, and blue color channels are identical, and basically average the source and destination colors, weighted by alpha.For example, if the alpha of the source pixel is 1, the result is just the source pixel color, and if it is 0 the result is the backdrop pixel color.
-You might imagine the overall operation of SaveLayer with an Alphaf parameter as something like this:In reality, reading individual pixels into memory to manipulate them like this is slow.
-So libraries such as Skia don’t make it convenient to do so.
+You might imagine the overall operation of saveLayer with an Alphaf parameter as something like this:In reality, reading individual pixels into memory to manipulate them like this is slow, so libraries such as Skia don’t make it convenient to do so.
 (Skia canvases do have peekPixels and readPixels methods that are sometimes used, but not for this.)

 for (x, y) in destination.coordinates():